Bruce P.Robinson, MD

 Pediatric Dermatology

-Dr. Robinson was a pediatric resident before pursuing dermatology.
+Dr. Robinson was a pediatric resident @ NYU / NYC Health & Hospitals / Bellevue prior to pursuing dermatology.
 He enjoys seeing pediatric patients and specializes in difficult to diagnose rashes, birthmarks, acne, warts, molluscum and eczema.

 Hair & Nail Disorders